jbetancur/react-flexybox/README.md

 # React Flexy Box

-React flexy box is a simple to use flexbox system for your React project based on the scss library https://github.com/jbetancur/flexybox
+React flexy box is a simple to use flexbox system for your React project based on the scss library https://github.com/jbetancur/flexybox.
+If you've used the bootstrao layout sytem them react-flexybox should already be familiar.

 * Straight forward and familiar API for controlling your layout
-* lightweight when minimized @58kb (including styled-components dependancy)
+* lightweight when minimized ~19kb
 * built with styled-components - no need to add loaders for css/scss
+* easily override flex item widths using minWidthCols or minWidth

 ## Installation

-dependencies: react 15+
+dependencies: react 15+, styled-compoonents 2+

 ```
 npm install react-flexybox